pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 Only rerender template if:

 - One of its input properties has gotten a new ref
-- An event from the component of one of its chilidren (click...)
+- An event from the component of one of is childrens (click...)
 - Explicit trigger of CD (detectChanges/markForCheck)

 Design for immutability :

 - Presentational comp <-> Container com <-> Redux store
 - Eventually use facade in your container comp

+Trigger details:
+- ChangeDetectorRef.markForCheck() to cause change detection to execute on the component itself and all ancestor components up to the root component.
+- ChangeDetectorRef.detectChanges() if state changes are local to the component and its descendants

 ### Pipes instead of methods in template